videogular/ngx-videogular/docs/ngx-videogular-demo/getting-started/how-videogular-works.md

     </vg-scrub-bar>
 ```

-Optionally, a circle can be shown in VgScrubBarCurrentTime using the same vgSlider attribute (false is default):
+Optionally, a circle can be shown in VgScrubBarCurrentTimeComponent using the same vgSlider attribute (false is default):

 ```html
     <vg-scrub-bar [vgSlider]="true">